 Unless you have an extensive spice cupboard and sought out a specific type of cinnamon, you most likely have Saigon cinnamon (or cassia), which comes from China.
 It’s spicy-sweet and pretty mild.

-Another popular choice, Ceylon cinnamon is considered the true cinnamon and comes from Sri Lanka and southern India.
-It has a softer texture, a more floral and savory (less sweet) taste.
+Another popular choice, Ceylon cinnamon, is considered the true cinnamon and comes from Sri Lanka and southern India.
+It has a softer texture and a more floral and savory (less sweet) taste.
 It’s also more expensive.

 Korintje cinnamon, which Cinnabon uses exclusively, has a mild taste and that quintessential cinnamon scent.
 It’s easy enough to find and can be used on nearly everything.

-- 1 stick (4 oz) salted butter at room temperature
+- 1 stick (4 oz) salted butter, softened

 Recipe Testers’ Reviews

-It is impossible not to LOVE this butter, cinnamon, brown sugar, and sugar combination.
+It is impossible not to LOVE this butter, cinnamon, and sugar combination.
 It’s creamy, not overly sugary, and has the perfect amount of cinnamon.
-All of this could be modified/or adjusted to meet your personal preferences but I thought it was perfect as is.
+All of this could be modified/or adjusted to meet your personal preferences, but I thought it was perfect as is.

 The first thing I did after I made this was put a large dollop right on top of my piping hot oatmeal.
-I normally don’t use toppings on my oatmeal other than a little milk and a small amount of sweetener.
-I have never put butter on my oatmeal.
-Now I’ll have an internal battle every time I eat oatmeal not to add this cinnamon butter.
+I usually don’t use toppings on my oatmeal other than a bit of milk or sweetener.
+I’ve never put butter on my oatmeal.
+Now I’ll have an internal battle whenever I eat oatmeal not to add this cinnamon butter.